ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

 {:screen: .screen}
 {:tip: .tip}

 Before {{site.data.keyword.cos_full_notm}} became available as an {{site.data.keyword.cloud_notm}} Platform service, projects that required an object store used [OpenStack Swift](/docs/services/ObjectStorage/index.html).
-We recommended developers update their applications and migrate their data to {{site.data.keyword.cloud_notm}} to take advantage of the new access control and encryption benefits provided by IAM and Key Protect, as well as new features as they become available.
+We recommend developers update their applications and migrate their data to {{site.data.keyword.cloud_notm}} to take advantage of the new access control and encryption benefits provided by IAM and Key Protect, as well as new features as they become available.

 The concept of a Swift 'container' is identical to a COS 'bucket'.
 COS limits service instances to 100 buckets and some Swift instances may have a larger number of containers.
 COS buckets can hold billions of objects and supports forward slashes (`/`) in object names for directory-like 'prefixes' when organizing data.
 COS supports IAM policies at the bucket and service instance levels.
 {:tip}